Chromed Shark

 I have been playing around with SWF Verification in Flash Media Server (or Adobe Media Server as it’s now called), and was unable to get it working after several hours of effort.
 I finally found this posting, and after re-compiling my swfs with -static-rsls on, I was able to get it working.

-So if you are every having trouble with SWF Verification, make sure you are not loading any additional SWCs at runtime, or you may have trouble.
+So if you are ever having trouble with SWF Verification, make sure you are not loading any additional SWCs at runtime, or you may have trouble.

 Installing Ruby 1.9.2 Using RVM and Homebrew on Lion